andyatkinson/andyatkinson.github.io/_posts/2026-05-13-aura-frames-scaling-peak-load-ruby-on-rails.md

   # Talks automatically to the animals database.
 end
 ```
-This means the `dogs` table (assuming `self.table_name = "dogs"` here) would be a table in the separate Animals database.
+This means the `dogs` table (assuming `self.table_name = "dogs"` here) would be a table in the separate Animals database (`my_animals_db`).

-This was the gist of the changes needed for Active Record in the Aura Frames codebase.
-This pattern was repeated 7 times for 7 new DBs (making 8 in total).

-The nice thing about this was the query changes themselves were backwards compatible, meaning query changes were deployed in advance of the DB split, running on a single primary DB.
-This as meant to be temporary and while under less load than peak.

-Eventually all new infra was set up, and switched over to.
+Eventually all new DBs and infra (PgBouncer, config vars) were set up, and could be switched over to.

-`disable_joins` for `has_many :through` relationships did end up covering a lot of the needed query changes to get tests passing again, as tables were split to multiple DBs.
+`disable_joins` for `has_many :through` relationships ended up covering a lot of the needed query changes to get tests passing again, however there were other issues encountered on the way.

-What else was there?
+What were they?

 ## Post-split: Subquery Expressions
 Multiple tables exist in subquery expressions (aka "subqueries"), and these tables need to be in the same database for the statement to be vald.